Standards framework for nursing and midwifery education

 We set standards for curricula and assessment that enable students to achieve the outcomes required to practise safely and effectively in their chosen area.

-Using the standards
+Using our standards

-It's important to read these standards along with our other Standards for education and training:
+It's important to read these standards along with our other Standards for education and training.

 Reading them together provides a complete picture of:

-- what nurses, midwives and nursing associates need to know and be able to do, by the time they register with us
+- what nurses, midwives and nursing associates need to know and be able to do, by the time they register with us.

 - our expectations of education institutions and their practice learning partners for delivering NMC-approved programmes for nurses, midwives and nursing associates.